Skip to content

 6. Central Tendency Bias in Performance Reviews

-A biased performance appraisal can also result from the central tendency bias.
+A biased performance review can also result from the central tendency bias.
 This occurs when you give everyone on your team an average rating, regardless of individual performance.
 This might happen because you are overworked or because you find it difficult to be critical.

 7. Similar-to-Me Bias in Performance Reviews